AI Agents for scientific knowledge discovery and generation

 SciLire: Science Literature Review AI Tool from CSIRO.

 I just saw a tech demo from my colleagues.
-It looks promising for high-speed, AI-augmented literature review.
-On the other hand, CSIRO — like most Australian tech projects — isn’t well resourced, so my optimism is tempered.
+It looks promising for high-speed, AI-augmented literature reviews.
+On the other hand, CSIRO — like most Australian tech projects — isn’t well resourced, so I’m cautiously optimistic.

 ResearchRabbit: